 This is a simple illustration of how variable speed works.
 By eliminating the continuous stops and starts (like traffic lights) of single stage systems, variable speed technology maintains your temperature setting with more precision and less energy output (like cruising on the highway).

 We’ll only briefly touch on this point.
 But it’s worth noting that there are two components to a variable speed air conditioning system.
 All split central air conditioners have two main parts.
 The condenser, located outside the home, and the air handler, located inside (usually in the garage, attic or an indoor storage area).
 The compressor and the air handler can each be equipped with a single stage or a variable speed component.

 You could buy an air conditioning system with only one variable speed component.
-For example, a variable speed blower motor in the air handler and a single stage compressor in the condensing unit.
+Say, a variable speed blower motor in the air handler and a single stage compressor in the condensing unit.
 This would improve energy efficiency to a degree.
 But to reap the full benefits of variable speed technology, you need both components.

 More Benefits of Variable Speed Technology